differentpla-net/differentpla-net.github.io/_posts/2014/2014-05-16-electricimp-erlang.md

 <div class="callout callout-info" markdown="span">
 This post is no longer available on the Electric Imp blog, so to preserve it, I took a copy from the [Internet Archive Wayback Machine](https://web.archive.org/web/20140702010121/http://blog.electricimp.com/post/85932940180/electric-imp-moves-to-erlang-programming-language).
 </div>

+Looking in the Wayback Machine, I see that we migrated the other core cloud component -- the agent server -- to Erlang about a year later, in June 2015.

+It's mentioned in passing in a blog post about hitting 5 billion messages between devices and agents per month.
+This is a noteworthy milestone, but adds nothing to this blog, so I haven't taken a copy.